JulB3y/zephio/README.md

-# TUI Framework
+# Zephio

-A lightweight, portable terminal UI framework in C11 with **zero external dependencies**.
-Renders directly to the terminal using ANSI escape sequences — no ncurses required.
+A lightweight, portable terminal UI framework in C with **zero external dependencies**

 ## Features